Sometimes your child might bite other children or an adult. This is quite common.

 The following tips might be helpful:

-- if you see your child is about to bite, hit or kick intervene to distract your child - show them an interesting book or toy
+- If you see your child is about to bite, hit or kick someone else, distract them by showing them an interesting book or toy.

-- if you think your child is in pain with teething, provide them with something they can chew on
+- If you think your child is in pain with teething, provide them with something they can chew on.
+For example, a cool teething ring.